Structured Authority

 • complex litigation

-• business conflicts and partnership disputes
+• business conflicts and owner disputes (shareholders, members, partners, investors)

 • complex family law matters

-• sophisticated business transactions including mergers and acquisitions
+• sophisticated business transactions, including mergers and acquisitions

 Experience and Credibility